cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 If you have been lucky enought and your Ethereum address has been included in genesis you can import ethereum private key

 > Please, do not import high value Ethereum accounts.
-This can not be safe! cyberd software is a new software and is not battle tested yet.
+This cannot be safe!
+Cyberd software is a new software and is not battle tested yet.

 ```bash
 docker exec -ti cyberd cyberdcli keys add import_private <your_key_name>